Sunderland Economic Masterplan: Key challenges

 The growth of employment primarily in out-of-town locations has left the city centre underpowered as an economic driver.
 The scarcity of office jobs has hindered the development of better shopping and leisure facilities, leaving the centre insufficiently attractive to residents and businesses alike.
 This has made it difficult to improve the quality of the city centre.
 As a consequence, the city centre does not serve its purpose economically or socially.

 Sunderland's economy remains too reliant on a narrow range of industries.
 The city has successfully moved from ships and coal to cars and contact centres, but does not have the variety of industries and career opportunities, nor the volume of well-paid jobs necessary to retain more of the younger population and to ensure a resilient economy.

 In part, this narrow industrial base persists because Sunderland has been more successful in attracting international companies than in helping indigenous businesses to grow, as demonstrated by the scarcity of business start-ups in the city.

 Sunderland is a city with a university, but does not yet possess the characteristics and qualities of a ‘university city’.
 Its two campuses are adjacent to the city centre but have not been properly integrated with it.
-The University of Sunderland has the potential to become an economic and culture-changing asset, with a strong civic role aligned to supporting the economic transformation of the city centre and of the city as a whole.
+The University of Sunderland has the potential to become an economic and culture-changing asset, with a strong civic role aligned with supporting the economic transformation of the city centre and of the city as a whole.

 The relatively low skills and aspirations of the population mean that in general residents earn less than incoming commuters.
 Relatively few are highly qualified and an unacceptably large proportion of people of working age are not in work and therefore are not benefiting from the growing economy.
 The choice of housing in Sunderland has been limited in the past because of the large number of people in similar occupations on similar incomes.
 Housing choice has not kept pace with rising aspirations and incomes.
 As a consequence, the city has been losing younger people and young families.